We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - They significantly breached the terms of the contract.
 It may not be worth the court’s time if there is a small typo or technical error.

 - You can calculate the estimated compensation.

 How Much You Could Win in an Overcharging Case

-The amount you can earn depends on your damages your contractor caused.
+The amount you can earn depends on the damages your contractor caused.
 There are many potential amounts you could earn, including the following.

 - Compensatory Damages: The most common form of damages you will receive in an overcharging case is compensation for the money they charged you.
 Also caused “actual damages,” these are the obvious reasons for the lawsuit.

-- Incidental Damages: These damages cover the things you had to do to fix your contractor’s mistakes, such as purchase new equipment or hire another person to finish the job.
+- Incidental Damages: These damages cover the things you had to do to fix your contractor’s mistakes, such as purchasing new equipment or hiring another person to finish the job.

 - Liquidated Damages: These damages only get awarded when the total damages acquired are too high to calculate.